 Later, you might want to attend a remembrance service.
 Ask your hospital chaplain if the hospital holds a service for babies who have died there.

 ‘Saying Goodbye’ services are held at cathedrals across the UK, the USA and Canada for people who have lost a child at any stage of pregnancy, at birth, or in infancy, whether recently or in the past.
-Here is a full list of Saying Goodbye's 2017 remembrance services:

 Creating an In memory page

 We hope that by offering our in-memory tribute page service, we can in some way aid this process.
 You can also take comfort in knowing that all donations received through tribute pages come directly to us, and are put towards our research projects.
-So, any donations you raise help us to find out why babies are lost during pregnancy and birth, and stop others’ experiencing the loss you have felt.
+So, any donations you raise help us to find out why babies are lost during pregnancy and birth, and will prevent others’ experiencing the loss you have felt.